ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/introduction.md

 has many benefits, including increased coverage, capability, and reliability.
-The Content Delivery Networks Interconnection (CDNI) framework {{RFC6707}} defines four interfaces to achieve the interconnection of CDNs: (1) the CDNI Request Routing Interface; (2) the CDNI Metadata Interface; (3) the CDNI Logging Interface; and (4) the CDNI Control Interface.
+The Content Delivery Networks Interconnection (CDNI) framework {{RFC6707}} defines four interfaces to interconnect CDNs: (1) the CDNI Request Routing Interface, (2) the CDNI Metadata Interface, (3) the CDNI Logging Interface, and (4) the CDNI Control Interface.

-Among the four interfaces, the CDNI Request Routing Interface provides key functions, as specified in {{RFC6707}}:
+Among these four interfaces, the CDNI Request Routing Interface provides key functions, as specified in {{RFC6707}}:
 "The CDNI Request Routing interface enables a Request Routing function in an Upstream CDN to query a Request Routing function in a